 Here are the 5 Websites That I Use To Plan a Vacation Online:

-Add social media to your box of vacation planning tools!
-I travel for the pleasure of seeing different landscapes, colors and people.
-And Pinterest is definitely the social media where pleasure and visuals mix in!
 Before I start my itinerary planning to a new destination, I create a secret board when I start pinning the pics that I like the most about that particular place.
 Later on, I will be reviewing them to decide what places I’d really want to see.
 That helps me focusing on my favorites, so I can organize my schedule and program around them.
-By the way, you can follow my boards here!
+By the way, you can follow our boards here!

 I like this trip planning tool for food and restaurants even more than Tripadvisor to find restaurants, because the content is created by local food experts, and they don’t only review places to eat, but they also tell you what is the specialty you need to try there.
 So useful to decide if you will be adventurous enough to try that place, or you rather go somewhere else!